plaurance1818/pdsnd_github/README.md

 # Bikeshare Project

 ### Description
-Data anaylsys on US Bikeshare data for cities Chicago, New York City and Washington.
+Data anaylsys on US Bikeshare data for cities Chicago, New York City and Washington as part of Python for Data Science course.

 ### Files used
 - bikeshare.py